Our IFAs meet their obligations to the FCA

-We provide initial training over two days at our Head Office in Bedford.
-This is followed up by several webinars that cover niche topics and provide more of a grounding on how to use our software.
-We then offer a follow-up day around two months after the initial training.
+We provide initial training at our Head Office in Bedford.
+This is followed up by several screen share Zoom webinars that cover niche topics and provide more of a grounding on how to use our software.
+We then have a follow-up seminar a few months after the original training session.

 A large portion of our training goes into providing you with the knowledge you need in order to run and market the business.
 Ultimately, you will be running your own business and we want to ensure that all of the branding, advertising and marketing that you do is effective and profit-driven.

 We also hold quarterly Estate Planning Practitioner meetings at our Head Office in Bedford, where legal changes and important updates are discussed and disseminated.
 This is also a good time to catch up with your colleagues and to find out what latest hot marketing tactic has been working for them!